Q&A Session: Adam Lisagor

 This is a great great question.
 In some sense, the ultimate question of doing creative work for clients.
 It’s a push and pull.
 The unsophisticated way is to push back on everything.
 The slightly more nuanced way is to remind your clients of your expertise and show them past examples of your work going well in similar conditions.
 The path of least resistance is to cave and do what they want even though it’s bad and they know it.
 But the graceful and probably most sophisticated approach is to make them feel good about their contributions, have respectful conversations about the creative considerations of their suggestions, and be good collaborators.
 Ultimately, do work that you and they feel good about.
 Appreciate that sometimes the client knows better than you, and that’s okay.
 You’re still good.

 I like the question above.
-Great one to end on.
+A great one to end on.
 Sorry if I missed anyone’s replies in threads!
-Feel free to email me at email@example.com any time.
+Feel free to email me at email@example.com at any time.

 Love you all.